 Planning a trip to Argentina and looking for the best way to get connected?
-This is the ultimate guide for buying a prepaid sim card for Argentina.
-Find everything about where to buy a prepaid sim card, the registration process, up to date prices as per August 2022, the best 4G/5G network in Argentina, my recommendation, a vlog with my experiences and even information about international and e-sim cards for Argentina.
+Get yourself an e-sim card or a local prepaid sim card on arrival to avoid high roaming charges.
+This is the ultimate guide with everything you need to know on how to stay connected when traveling to Argentina.
+Find out where to buy a prepaid sim card, the registration process, the best e-sim cards for Argentina, up to date prices as per March 2023, the best 4G/5G network in Argentina, my recommendation, a vlog with my experiences and even information about international sim cards for Argentina.

-When getting to a new country the first thing I do is buying a local prepaid sim card because it is the cheapest way to stay connected.
-As I am also trying to travel to every country in the world you can find more than 200 prepaid sim card guides on Traveltomtom from all over the world: Buenos Aires, Rio de Janeiro, Brazil, Colombia, Paraguay, Chile, Peru, USA, New York, Paris, London, Amsterdam, Madrid, Spain, Europe, Dubai and many more.
+When getting to a new country the first thing I do is looking for the best way to get connected and as a full time nomadic travel blogger who is on a journey to travel to every country in the world I change countries constantly.
+Therefore on Traveltomtom you can already find more than 200 sim card guides from all over the world: Buenos Aires, Brazil, Colombia, Paraguay, Chile, Peru, USA, New York, Paris, London, Amsterdam, Madrid, Spain, Europe, Dubai and many more.

 Why buying a sim card for Argentina

 You think you can rely on WiFi?
-True, almost everywhere you can find public WiFi: restaurants, bars, hotels, etc. However, there is no guarantee!
+True, almost everywhere you can find public WiFi these days: restaurants, bars, hotels, etc. However, this is no guarantee!
 And what about ordering a taxi on the streets?
-Looking up things while on the road like nearby restaurants, bars, ATMs, emergencies, etc. Investing a couple dollars will make traveling so much more convenient.
+Searching for things while on the road like nearby restaurants, bars, ATMs, emergencies, etc. Investing a couple dollars will make traveling to Argentina so much more convenient.

-Also keep in mind that connecting to public WiFi is through an UNSECURED network.
+Also keep in mind that connecting to public WiFi is on an UNSECURED network.
 In these cases the use of a VPN is recommended.

-Traveltomtom recommends a Claro prepaid sim card for Argentina.
-They sell a prepaid sim card in the Claro stores for tourists and have a great 4G/5G network in Argentina.
+Traveltomtom recommends a Claro sim card for Argentina.
+They sell a prepaid sim card for tourists in the Claro stores in Argentina and have a great 4G/5G network in Argentina.

 We also recommend international sim cards for traveling in Argentina.
 These global sim cards with data get extra interesting when traveling to multiple countries as their data is valid all over the world.
-Check out my comparison of the best travel sim cards with data in 2022 and pick the one that suits your trip the most.
+Check out my comparison of the best travel sim cards with data in 2023 and pick the one that suits your trip to South America.

 E-sim cards for Argentina